 Staffing levels within classes are based on the needs of the pupils in the class.
 Staff training is focused on the needs of the pupils and includes training in areas such as mental and emotional health, Augmentative and Alternative Communication (AAC), Attention Autism, Intensive Interactions, play therapy, sensory processing, TEACCH, Jolly Phonics, Talk Tools, Zones of Regulation.
 Further details regarding some of these approaches can be found using the links below.

 Where needed, school accesses external resources and environments to enhance the learning that takes place on site e.g. Sports at the local university, swimming off-site, shopping, café visits, use of a local gym, horse-riding.

 Curriculum Content Overview

 Below you will find 'quick links' to our termly topic curriculum overviews, published by each class for the academic year so far.
-Whole school topic planners are also available on request.
-Please inquire by contacting the school office.

 IMPACT: What difference is our curriculum making to pupils?

 Pupils’ individual targets, prior learning and attainment, as evidenced on Earwig is used to inform planning and curriculum delivery.